How Nashville Became Music City

 In 1897, a group of Confederate veterans chose Nashville as the site of a massive reunion.
 The event was held at the former tabernacle that would later become known as the Ryman Auditorium.
 So many former Confederate soldiers poured into town that a new balcony was built inside the tabernacle to accommodate their great numbers.
 It was dubbed “The Confederate Gallery,” a designation still visible today as the Ryman continues to host an array of musical events.

 Before even the Ryman became known as the downtown home of the Grand Ole Opry, it already enjoyed a national reputation.
-Enrico Caruso, John Phillip Sousa and the Vienna Orchestra gave roof-raising performances there that earned the Ryman the nickname “Carnegie Hall of the South.”
-The Ryman’s unrivaled acoustic qualities continue today – it has received Pollstar magazine’s prestigious “Theater of the Year” award consecutively for the past four years as the best auditorium in the nation to experience live music.
+Enrico Caruso, John Philip Sousa, and the Vienna Philharmonic Orchestra gave roof-raising performances there that earned the Ryman the nickname “Carnegie Hall of the South.”
+The Ryman’s unrivaled acoustic qualities continue today – it has received Pollstar magazine’s prestigious “Theater of the Year” award consecutively for the past five years as the best auditorium in the nation to experience live music.

-In 1925, the establishment of radio station WSM and its launch of the broadcast that would be called the Grand Ole Opry further secured Nashville’s reputation as a musical center and sparked its durable nickname of “Music City”.
-The Opry, still staged live every week, is America’s longest-running radio show that has been in continuous production for more than 85 years.
+In 1925, the establishment of radio station WSM and its launch of the broadcast that would be called the Grand Ole Opry further secured Nashville’s reputation as a musical center and sparked its durable nickname of “Music City.”
+The Opry, still staged live every week, is America’s longest-running radio show.
+They are celebrating their 90th anniversary in production this year.
 It ignited the careers of hundreds of country stars and lit the fuse for Nashville to explode into a geographic center for touring and recording.
 The modern-day empire of Music Row, a collection of recording studios, record labels, entertainment offices, and other music-associated businesses, populates the area around 16th and 17th Avenues South.

 Nashville has also long been known as the “Songwriting Capital of the World.”
 Songwriters from all over the world come to Music City to learn the art and share their passion of songwriting.
 The famous Bluebird Cafe showcases songwriters performing their original music in an intimate “in-the-round” setting that was created in Nashville and allows them to share the stories of inspiration behind their songs.
 Nashville Songwriters Association International (NSAI), which fosters the art of songwriting and works to protect writers’ rights, is headquartered here.
 The annual Tin Pan South Songwriters Festival puts these songwriters somewhere they’re not use to being, in the spotlight.
 Over the course of five days, more than 300 songwriters perform at venues around town.